-Graduates of the 12-month, ACGME-accredited program in geriatric psychiatry satisfy all requirements and are eligible to take the ABPN subspecialty certification examination.
-An optional second fellowship year is available for the candidate seeking additional training as a physician-scientist.
+Graduates of the 12-month, ACGME-accredited program in geriatric psychiatry satisfy all requirements of and are eligible to take the ABPN subspecialty certification examination.
+An optional second fellowship year is available for candidates seeking additional training as a physician-scientist.

 The Geriatric Psychiatry Fellowship is an ACGME-accredited training program for individuals who have successfully completed a four-year psychiatry residency program in the United States or Canada.
 At the current time, the complement for the fellowship is one position.

 Applications for the academic year 2022-2023 are currently being accepted.

 Applicants must complete a Northwestern University application, which can be accessed at the McGaw website.
 The application must include the following documents:

 - Photocopy of current state medical license